April 26, 2021

 Let the Show Begin!

-Consuming Chinese media will help you gain a deeper understanding of modern Chinese culture, enhance your Chinese listening skills, and allow you to learn conversational Chinese and even slang.
+Consuming Chinese media will help you gain a deeper understanding of modern Chinese culture and reinforce what you’ve already learned from your Chinese textbooks.
+It can also enhance your Chinese listening skills, and allow you to learn conversational Chinese and even slang.

 Watching TV doesn’t have to be a mind-numbing experience.
 Next time you want to watch your favorite show on the internet, why not consider watching something in Chinese instead?
 You will be surprised by how much you will learn.